aikubo/LinkingLines/paper/paper.md

 # Future Work

 This package takes geospatial or other types of line segment data and clusters them based on their orientation.
-Currently, the Hough transform assumes that the data input into are only straight line segments however it could be generalized to arbitrary shapes for more flexibility [@ballard1981generalizing].
+Currently, the implementation only works with linear features however it could be generalized to arbitrary shapes for more flexibility [@ballard1981generalizing].
 Additionally, future work could incorporate other shapes or patterns in the Hough Space and could extend the feature extraction methods laid out here.
 We invite collaboration to increase the capabilities of this code.

 # Acknowledgements